Sohamhandore/DiseasePrediction-Using-Machine-Learning/README.md

 # Disease Prediction Project

 ## Overview
-This project is a web-based Disease Prediction system designed to predict possible diseases based on user-input symptoms.
+This project was my project of third year of engineering it is a web-based Disease Prediction system designed to predict possible diseases based on user-input symptoms.
 The frontend is built with **HTML** and **CSS** to provide a responsive and user-friendly interface, while the backend uses a Machine Learning model for accurate predictions.

 ## Features
 - User-friendly web interface for symptom input